Arrick1/Survey/README.md

 User Story #16: Inside the form element, I am presented with a button with id="submit" to submit all my inputs.

-Technologies used: HTML, CSS, & Bootstrap
+Technologies used: HTML, CSS, Google Fonts, & Bootstrap